SuperKulPerson/TMFDisplay/README.md

 3. In OBS, `Tools` > `Scripts` press the + button, and open the script.

 ## Usage
-- To display a checkpoint counter, Create a new text source in your scene and name it anything.
-Then, in the script, click the options dropdown and select `Checkpoint Counter`, enable it, and select the text source you made earlier.
+- To display a checkpoint counter, create a new text source in your scene and name it anything.
+In the script, click the options dropdown and select `Checkpoint Counter`, enable it, and select the text source you made earlier.
 Repeat for anything else you want to display.
 - To save your settings, click the options dropdown and select `Settings`, there you can save your settings and turn on auto-save/load.
 - Important about settings: If saving settings fail, it is usually a folder permission problem.
 Simply create an empty "MainSettings.json" file and place it in the scripts folder.
 Alternatively, you can change the folder permissions of the script folder.

 ## Troubleshoot
 - If it says `No properties available` when opening the script, make sure OBS and Python is up to date and that a Python install path is selected in the `Python Settings` tab.
 - If the script picks the wrong client, select the `Setup` option, set the new manual PID, and click Start Setup.
-The script will always pick the first opened game to automatically setup.
+The script will automatically always pick the first opened game.

 ## Current Features
 - Checkpoint counter.